google/gce-machine-type-recommendations/README.md

        --trigger-topic=gce-sizing-recommendations-topic
 ```

-5) Testing the whole setup
+**5. Testing the whole setup**

-When a machine-type recommendation(s) appears for your labeled VM instance in the GCP console, you can trigger the Cloud Scheduler job manually (or wait for it to be triggered on schedule) and check if the machine-type recommendation(s) gets applied automatically to all labeled VMs that are withing the GCP zone configured in the cron job message body.
+When machine-type recommendation(s) appears for your labeled VM instance in the GCP console, you can trigger the Cloud Scheduler job manually (or wait for it to be triggered on schedule) and check if the machine-type recommendation(s) gets applied automatically to all labeled VMs that are withing the GCP zone configured in the cron job message body.

 # Important considerations